ns-1908/Practice-proyects/README.md

 Feel free to explore!

 -----------------
-Here is one of the projects I had to do for the Web Interface Design course, in which we were given a base frame and had to propose a theme based on it.
+Here is one of the projects I had to do for a university course called Web Interface Design.
+We were given a base frame and had to propose a theme based on it.
 The goal was to put our acquired CSS knowledge to the test. <br>
 https://ns-1908.github.io/Practice-proyects/Uni-Proyects/Entrega-DIW

 ----------------